 Somehow, hearing a list of individuals who’ve been lost brings us together.

-When I first tuned in Sunday morning to the commemoration at Ground Zero, my mind was transported to Yom Hashoah observances (Holocaust Memorial Day) in which the names of those who died are read.
+When I first tuned in Sunday morning to the commemoration at Ground Zero, my mind was transported to Yom Hashoah observances (The genocide of millions of European Jews--as well as other ethnic, religious and minority groups--by the Nazis during World War II.
+The tragic events of the Holocaust are now commemorated each year on Yom HaShoah; established in 1952 by the Israeli government.
+Shoah (calamity) has become the term used to describe the systemic mass slaughter that occurred during World War II.
+Memorial Day) in which the names of those who died are read.
 In this case, of course, I was hearing the 2,983 names of the men, women and children who perished on 9/11.
 It struck me that the reading of the names makes these rituals intensely personal, brings us close to the victims, yet also keeps us at arms’ length.

 So what do we know of those who died?
 We know a single name for each.
-We don't know what made them smile or laugh.
-We don't know what brought them pride or filled them with fear.
+We don’t know what made them smile or laugh.
+We don’t know what brought them pride or filled them with fear.
 In some ways, it is this very distance from the individuals we lost that allows us to feel deeply connected to the shared experience and the narrative of the moment.
 This is the art of a communal ritual.
-Whether we’re commemorating the trauma of 9/11 with a nation or sharing the Passover story with the Jewish community, we can feel close to one another even though we don’t feel a sense of intimacy with every person involved.
+Whether we’re commemorating the trauma of 9/11 with a nation or sharing the Passover is a major Jewish holiday that commemorates the Jewish people's liberation from slavery and Exodus from Egypt.
+Its Hebrew name is Pesakh.
+Its name derives from the tenth plague, in which God "passed over" the homes of the Jewish firstborn, slaying only the Egyptian firstborn.
+Passover is celebrated for a week, and many diaspora Jews celebrate for eight days.
+The holiday begins at home at a seder meal and ritual the first (and sometimes second) night.
+Jews tell the story of the Exodus using a text called the haggadah, and eat specific food (matzah, maror, haroset, etc). story with the Jewish community, we can feel close to one another even though we don’t feel a sense of intimacy with every person involved.

 We can retell this story of communal significance as if we ourselves had been there at the fateful moment.
 The reading of names is powerful precisely because it draws us just near enough to imagine our own names on that list—and keeps us far enough away to feel the deep relief and ambivalence of survival.
 Careful choreography and orchestrated drama bring us the emotion of the original moment and take our breath away.
 That’s what makes these rituals of remembrance “work.”